almagashi/Brain_Tumor_Detection/README.md

 Glioma vs Healthy | Logistic Regression | ~96%  |
 Multi-class| Neural Networks - Sequential | ~65%  |

+While the multi-class classification requires more intervention to classify better, we see that logistic regression and support vector machines tend to do best at classifying.
+The rates of false positives is more prevalent than false negatives, which in the context of tumors, it is better than the other way around.
+However, both false negatives and positives are detrimental for people with tumors.
+Let's take a look at all these False Positives/False Negatives.

 Glioma vs Healthy - False Positives/Negatives (Support Vector Machines):

 ![image](https://user-images.githubusercontent.com/41328970/116010690-63728a00-a5d5-11eb-9c59-995d247fcd06.png)